Larger Quantities, Lower Prices

 The name mountain mint is a bit of a misnomer, as the mountain mint plant does not grow in the mountains and generally doesn’t grow in mountainous areas.
 Mountain mint is a native plant to North America.
 It is a perennial herbaceous plant.
 They grow to be about 3 inches tall.
 The stems are green or reddish with variations having hair along the ridged parts of it.
 The leaves are shades of green.

 Mountain Mint is a perennial wildflower that will begin blooming in midsummer and last until the early months of autumn.
 The blooms will provide much-appreciated color in the autumn months when other plants are starting to die back.
-The blooms are pink, and the foliage is a darker green which gives a high contrast to the blooms.
+The flowers are pink, and the foliage is a darker green which gives a high contrast to the flowers.
 Pollinators such as bees and some of the most beautiful butterflies will be attracted to this plant.
 It is a rather large plant, and this will need to be taken into account when planting.
 It is commonly called the Hoary Mountainmint plant.
 They do well in dry to moist soils which have good drainage.

 THIS PLANT CAN NOT SHIP TO THE FOLLOWING STATES NV, WY